 Or, click the item’s schedule bar and then the Highlight Critical Path button.

 Ta-da!
 Instantly, you’ll see all items on the critical path highlighted in yellow.
 That even includes higher priority items from other projects.
 Essentially, anything that’s driving the end date of the selected item will be called out.
 If you keep the highlighting turned on, it’s a great motivator to the team members whose work is most time-sensitive to stay on track.

-In this example, critical path was turned on for the Q3 Market Research Project.
-Note that two tasks in the higher priority US Products Recruiting Videos project is on the critical path for the Q3 Market Research project.
+In this example, critical path was turned on for the Start Podcast project.
+Note that two tasks in the higher priority Start Ebay Shop project is on the critical path for the Start Podcast project.